arnaldoaparicio/arnaldoaparicio.github.io/_drafts/2023-04-10-how-to-print-arraylist-in-java.markdown

 {% endhighlight %}

-This would not work because the ```.turnsTaken``` part is private and we cannot call it this way.
+This would not work because the ```.turnsTaken``` instance variable is private and we cannot call it this way.
 However, we can create a method that will return our ArrayList.

 I'll create a ```getTurns()``` method and this is how it looks like